ox-runtime/ox/README.md

 Download ox from the [latest release](https://github.com/ox-runtime/ox/releases).

 ox can be used in three ways:
-- Directly inside your test code and application process - Useful for automated testing (including CI runners).
+- [In-Process](docs/inside_the_process.md) - Directly inside your application process and testing framework.
+Useful for automated testing (including CI runners).
 - [GUI](docs/gui.md) - Useful for development and live testing.
-- [REST API](docs/rest_api.md) - Useful for agentic development.
+- [REST API](docs/rest_api.md) - Useful for agentic development, or when you can't use the in-process API.

-Here's an example for automatically testing [Blender's XR mode](https://github.com/cmdr2/blender-xr-regression-tests).
+Here's how `ox` can be used for automatically testing [Blender's XR mode](https://github.com/cmdr2/blender-xr-regression-tests).

 ## Code